Action Factor logo

 Order a Ready to Read!
 CD/Mini-Chart Combo , or print an order form to mail/FAX.

-Save $$ by ordering a four Volume Ensemble.
+Save $$ by ordering a Four Volume Ensemble.

 Ready to Read!
 Music Sample “Tongue Tangle” (Teacher’s Voice)

-Listen to Tongue Tangle audio sample in Real Audio or MP3 format.
+Listen to Tongue Tangle audio sample.

 phonics products link